JustinKuli/ocm-enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 can start to watch the policy object that it is dependent on.
 If the compliance of the dependency matches up with what the policy wants, we will process it normally in the template sync.
-If the dependencies are not met, we will assign a `Pending` state to the policy compliance, and the watcher library will notify us when the dependency changes, so we can re-evaluate the decision.
-However, if some templates in the policy have their dependencies satisfied and evaluate to NonCompliant, we will display the NonCompliant status in the policy status instead of Pending, since users will need to be able to see any violations at a glance.
+If the dependencies are not met, we will assign a `Pending` state to that policy template's compliance, and use the watcher library to be notified when the dependency changes, so we can re-evaluate the decision.

-If some templates have evaluated to Compliant while others are still Pending, we will display Pending in the policy status, so we do not report Compliant unless all templates have been processed.
-This logic will be added into the new combined governance-policy-framework-addon repository.
+We will add additional logic to calculate a policy's overall compliance.
+A policy will be `NonCompliant` if *any* of its templates are `NonCompliant`, the same way it works now.
+If a template in the policy is `Pending`, and the `ignorePending` flag on the template is false or not set, then the overall policy state will be `Pending` (unless any templates are `NonCompliant`).
+A Policy will only be marked as `Compliant` if *all* its non-ignored templates are `Compliant`.

 These dependencies will be able to accept any object that has a `status.complianceState` field - policies, policy sets and, all other policy